Sadin/Cryppy/README.md

 - [ ] support more than just USD
-- [ ] check crypto conversion values
+- [ ] check coin to coin conversion values
 - [ ] add historical price data